 Where Risk Management Fails and How to Fix It

-Where Risk Management Fails and How to Fix it?
+Where Risk Management Fails & How to Fix It?

 The term ‘Risk Management’ means different things to different people.
 For some, it invokes a kind of excitement – they think of taking and managing risk; for others, it invokes a sense of bureaucracy and management.
 However, if you look at it from a neutral point of view, you notice that risks are inevitable and actually quite desirable.
 How?
 Well, in a world without uncertainty and risk, life becomes a predictable, unrewarding and extremely boring thing.